This is the site of our McNamara line who migrated from County Clare Ireland

 Research into this now suggests an error was made in the burials log book and Margaret Travers is not buried with, or attached to our family at all.

-After his first wife Bridget Daly and their 3 young children died in 1878, Thomas was left to raise 6 year old Michael, 5 year old Peter, 2 year old Patrick and 6 month old baby Annie.
-Some 7 months after being widowed Thomas married Alice Maloney (nee Kennedy) and in 1880 they had a son named Thomas Joseph MacNamara.
-Thomas Joseph was recorded as McNamara on his birth certificate but chose later to spell his name as MacNamara.
+After his wife and three children died in 1878, Thomas was left to raise 6 year old Michael, 5 year old Peter, 2 year old Patrick and 6 month old baby Annie.
+The following year, 1879, Thomas married Alice Maloney (nee Kennedy) and in 1880 they had their only child a son named Thomas Joseph MacNamara (shown below).

 Source: Peter Overlack

 Thomas McNamara and Bridget Daly's oldest child Bridget McNamara was born on 9th August 1868 in Wangoom, Victoria (BDM20299).
 The witness at her birth was a Mrs Murnane.
-Bridget sadly died from Diptheria in Mepunga, Victoria on her 10th birthday (BDM7514) in 1878.
-Bridget is buried in plot No.60, Comp 7, of the Roman Catholic section of the Warrnambool Cemetery.
-This is the same plot as her brother John, and she lies beside her other brother Daniel and both of her parents.
+In 1878 Bridget died from Diptheria in Mepunga, Victoria on her 10th birthday (BDM7514).

 Second eldest son of Thomas McNamara and Bridget Daly